Col-E/recaf-4x-early-archive/contributor-documentation/Architecture-Modules.md

 This portion of Recaf's source is where the _"application"_ logic of Recaf begins to form.
 Interfaces are given more complex implementations in this module, especially if they depend on specific 3rd party libraries _(As to not bloat the dependency tree of the `api` module)_.

+## UI

+This portion of Recaf's source is JavaFX application that enables interaction with features from `core` and `api`.